 In spaces like bathrooms, showers, and kitchens, where moisture is a constant concern, it’s important to choose a grout that can withstand damp conditions without succumbing to mould and mildew.
 Mould-resistant grout contains additives that help inhibit the growth of mould, mildew, and bacteria, keeping your tiled surfaces cleaner and healthier for longer.

 Choosing the right tiles for your home isn’t just about picking something that looks nice.
-It’s also about understanding the practical stuff—like the size of the tiles, their shape, and even the grout you use.
-Bigger tiles can make a room feel more spacious, while smaller ones give you more design flexibility and add detailed touches.
-Even the colour and type of grout matter more than you might think, as they play a big part in both the overall look and how long your tiles last.
+It’s also about understanding the practical things—like the size of the tiles, their shape, and even the grout you use.

 At the end of the day, tiles are more than just something to cover your floors or walls.
 They’re a key part of your home’s design that show off your personal style and bring everything together.
 By keeping a balance of style, practicality, and durability, you’ll end up with tiles that not only look great but will also last for years to come.